cookbooks/about/README.md

  1. start a feature branch make to your changes to `develop`

         git flow feature start demo
- 1. implement whatever changes you intended, rebase this `feature\demo` branch onto `master` and then onto `qa` if changes happen upstream while you are developing your ideas
+ 1. implement whatever changes you intended.
+If you want to test someone else's pull request, follow [this bog post](http://hedgehogshiatus.com/106151091).
+If changes happen upstream while you are developing your ideas or testing a pull request: rebase the `feature\demo` branch onto `master` and then onto `qa`
  1. publish your feature branch to your github account.

         git flow feature publish demo